betterscientificsoftware/bssw.io/CuratedContent/AIandHumansMakeingTheRelationship.md

 The blog breaks down its findings into four takeaways familiar to anyone who has been part of, or run, a project of any non-trivial size:

-1) **Delegate**: Divide the tasks in your project's workflow so that the division of labor plays to the strengths of your hybrid AI/Human teams.
+1) **Delegate**: Divide the tasks in your project's workflow so that the division of labor plays to the strengths of your hybrid AI/human teams.
 For example, AI agents for tasks that parallelize and need to be done quickly and humans for tasks that require judgement within a larger context.

 2) **Iterate**: While humans are better at accurately identifying solutions to novel problems in their field of expertise, AI agents will be faster at exploring multiple trial-and-error solutions in parallel.
-This hybrid iterative approach, with humans at the top of the loop guiding AI agents away from falling into "rabbit holes" proves to be a very effective combination.
+This hybrid iterative approach, with humans at the top of the loop guiding AI agents away from falling into "rabbit holes", proves to be a very effective combination.

 3) **Share**: Directing AI agents to specialize and explore different aspects of the problem at hand requires them to share data with each other.
 The lead researcher then becomes a generalist looking at the big picture, while the sub-agents report on their results, recording hand-off details so that another agent or person can follow their work.

 4) **Measure and Improve**: Over time, in striving to improve these hybrid teams, their effectiveness should be measured, and changes from lessons learned should be applied to the next effort.

-The conclusion here is that knowing your team, understanding their strengths, weaknesses and guiding them appropriately, has long been understood as a key requirement for managing teams of people.
+The conclusion here is that knowing your team, and understanding their strengths, weaknesses and guiding them appropriately, has long been understood as a key requirement for managing teams of people.
 This study shows that having this empathy is still key when managing a team with AI agents.

 <!---
 Publish: yes